 British Columbia initiated a CWD surveillance program of deer and elk during 2001.
-We do not expect to find the disease because of the reasons above, however, the surveillance program is necessary due to increasing concerns.
-Detection of CWD or confirmation that it is not present requires hard work and money.
-Our program will primarily focus on random surveys of road kills and hunter killed deer and elk.
-Sick animals showing signs of CWD will also be tested.
-Regional offices in Cranbrook and Fort St. John are collecting road mortalities and hunters and game cutters are assisting with harvested animal samples to provide brain samples.
+We do not expect to find the disease and have not to date.
+This may be because of the reasons above, however, the surveillance program is necessary due to the concerns.
+Detection of CWD or confirmation that it is not present requires hard work and significant funding.
+Our program primarily focuses on random surveys of road kills and some hunter killed deer and elk.
+Sick animals showing signs of CWD are preferentially tested as they are considered to be the most effective indicator of the disease's presence.
+Regional WLAP offices in Cranbrook and Fort St. John are collecting road mortalities and hunters and game cutters are assisting with harvested animal samples to provide brain samples.

-Outdoor enthusiasts are encouraged to report the location of animals with CWD-like signs in live or dead deer or elk to their local Wildlife office or the Wildlife Veterinarian.
+Outdoor enthusiasts are encouraged to report the location of live or dead deer or elk with CWD-like signs to their local Wildlife office or the Wildlife Veterinarian.
 An animal of interest is a deer or elk of 18 months or older that is emaciated and shows some of the following signs: abnormal behaviour, drooling, increased drinking and urination, stumbling, trembling and depression.